nocodb/nocodb/packages/noco-docs/content/en/engineering/development-setup.md

 ---
-title: "Repository structure"
+title: "Development setup"
-description: "Repository structure"
+description: "How to setup your development environment"
-position: 3100
+position: 3200
 category: "Engineering"
-menuTitle: "Repository structure"
+menuTitle: "Development setup"
 ---

 We use ``Lerna`` to manage multi-packages.
 We have the following [packages](https://github.com/nocodb/nocodb/tree/master/packages).